Dynamoid/dynamoid/README.md

 ### Note on set type

-There is `if` option to declare the type of set elements.
+There is `of` option to declare the type of set elements.
 You can use `:integer` value only

 ```ruby